CUSP acknowledges we are on unceded Indigenous lands.

-We are a group of current and former sex workers, sex trafficking victims, and our allies working towards safety and protection in Alaska’s sex industry.
-We educate and advocate for each other as individuals trying to access equal protection under the law or other public services, and also at the legislative level.
-Last year we sent Terra to Juneau, and this year we are sending three members of our community to work towards criminalizing police sexual misconduct and changing the sex trafficking law so that we aren’t charged with trafficking ourselves anymore.
+We are a group of current and former sex workers, sex trafficking survivors, and allies working towards safety and protection in Alaska’s sex industry.
+We educate and advocate for each other as individuals trying to access equal protection under the law or public services, and also at the legislative level.

 - We want to live in an Alaska where sex workers and people who are profiled as prostitutes can report being a victim of a crime, like robbery or sex trafficking, without fear of arrest.